RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 Recursion is the process of solving a problem by reducing it to smaller or simpler copies of the same problem, that eventually terminate in a starting condition.

 Recursion is used in many, many real applications, for example sorting algorithms.
 One common algorithm, merge sort, sorts a list of numbers by defining how to sort a 0- or 1-element list, then defining "mergesort" of an 8-element list" is a combination of mergesort on two 4-element lists.
 Note here in the Python code that the function calls itself, on a smaller list.
 That's the essence of recursion.
-Then the merg
+Then the mergesort on 4 element lists is done by calling mergesort on 2-element lists, which is then done by calling mergesort on 1 elements lists -- and then the starting conditions kick in, and the program tells how to piece together the smaller lists.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODM0NTAxNTMsLTgxNDQ1MTU3OF19
+eyJoaXN0b3J5IjpbLTg1NzMyOTg4MiwtODE0NDUxNTc4XX0=
 -->